FudaWiki/fudawiki-files/mekurifuda.md

 ![shimafuda_cards.png](/suryongfiles/shimafuda_cards.png =500x)

 The cards do not bear any Portuguese-derived designs; instead, numbers were represented by kanji on the upper half of each card, and points were represented by sticks or circles on the lower half of each card.

-However, the structure of the deck is consistent with mekurifuda decks, with the number 2 having three cards with points on them.
+However, the structure of the deck is consistent with mekurifuda decks, with the number 2 having three cards with points on them (*In a mekurifuda deck, the number 2 has three scoring cards: the 2 of Clubs, 2 of Swords, and 2 of Coin*s).

+Also, cards with **circles** on the lower half correspond to the **Swords** suit of mekurifuda decks, while cards **without markings** on the lower half correspond to the **Junks** of mekurifuda decks.

 ## Hanafuda
 [Hanafuda](/en/hanafuda) can be used to mimic a mekurifuda deck.
 Each flower represents a **month** of the year, which actually **corresponds to a number** in a mekurifuda deck.